mitre/caldera/README.md

 ```
 git clone --branch x.x.x https://github.com/mitre/caldera.git --depth 1 --recursive
 ```
+> Note: you can clone the master branch if you'd like to use the bleeding-edge code.

 From the root of this project, install the PIP requirements.
 ```